This may get long, but here goes.

-When we got there we were told that he had been without oxygen for a while because he was bleeding so much that his lungs had filled with blood.
+When we got there we were told that he had been without oxygen for a while because he was bleeding so much that his lungs had filled with blood and there was no room for oxygen.
 So on top of everything going on with his lungs, they were afraid of brain damage too.

-They took him into the cath lab that morning to insert clots in the area that was bleeding in hopes to stop.
+They took him into the cath lab that morning to insert clots in the area that was bleeding in hopes to stop the bleeding.
 After the bleeding stopped, they took him into the OR to do another scope and to clean out his lungs.
 Later that afternoon his lungs started bleeding in another area.

 They finally took him off ECMO on Monday April 2nd.
 He did good.
 Pressures in his lungs were a little high, but the heart was doing good dealing with them.
 A day or so later they lightened up on the sedation a little so they could get some idea on where his brain was at.